-- Implementing the strategies and policies of the Group. - Managing the business and operations of the Group. - Prioritising the allocation of capital, technical expertise and human resources. - Establishing best management practices and functional standards. - Approving and monitoring senior management appointments. - Fulfilling any activity or power delegated to the executive committee by the Board that conforms to the Company's Memorandum of Incorporation.
+- Implementing the strategies and policies of the Group. - Managing the business and operations of the Group. - Prioritising the allocation of capital, technical know-how and human resources. - Establishing best management practices and functional standards. - Approving and monitoring the appointment of senior management. - Fulfilling any activity or power delegated to the executive committee by the Board that conforms to the Company's memorandum of incorporation.